 The city of Buenos Aires in general is New York City meets Europe.
 There’s lots of green space, parks and room to breathe.
 But head to the main tourist corridor of La Boca, and you’ll be greeted by giant photo opp.
 A cross between Little Havana and Barnum Bailey Circus, the neighborhood is sensory overload in all the right ways.
 If you can peel your eyes away from the street vendors, spontaneous salsa shows, and sidewalk cafes, take in the colorful buildings, life-sized caricatures, and vintage prints.

-Special thanks to my PIC and travel bud Carol Johnson for some of these snaps.
+Special thanks to my PIC and travel bud Carol Johnson for being the best photog.